 Your dog could be experiencing pica which is when dogs eat other none food items like paper, plastics even soap and other substances.

-This is one of the reasons that you will dogs eating toilet paper with poop in it or that you used to wipe your mouth.
+This is one of the reasons that causes dogs to eat toilet paper with poop in it or that you used to wipe your mouth.
 It’s also common for dogs to eat soiled baby diapers.

 In this case, you need to take your dog to the vet so that they establish what the true cause of the pica is so that you take the necessary corrective action.